Prescott High School, 1220 St. Croix St., Prescott, WI 54021, 715.262.5389, Fax: 715.262.4888

 The most difficult part of graduation for parents can be trying to understand the financial aid process and what needs to happen.
-This year we are bringing in help!
-Heather Eslinger, eHeata representative from Great Lakes Higher Education Corporation, (a non-profit organization) will be doing two presentations at our high school this year.
-On Tuesday, Nov.
-13 from 6:30-7:30 pm she will provide an overview of the financial aid process in a presentation designed for the parents of juniors and seniors (although sophomore parents can attend as well).
-On Tues., January 22nd, from 6:30-8 pm she will come back to present to seniors and their parents about the FAFSA (Free Application for Federal Student Aid), which we recommend all college-bound students apply for.
-These presentations are free, and Ms. Eslinger is not selling anything- just providing information for our students.
-Please let us know if you plan to attend either or both sessions by emailing Wendi Curtis at email@example.com so we can make sure we have enough handouts
+This year we are bringing in help!··David Langham, a College·Access·Advisor·for the Great Lakes Higher Education Corporation, (a non-profit organization) will be hosting a Financial Aid Workshop at our high school this year.
+On Thursday, November 5, from 5:30-6:30 pm he will provide an overview of the financial aid process in a presentation designed for the parents of juniors and seniors (although freshman and sophomore parents can attend as well).
+This presentation is free, and Mr. Langham is not selling anything- just providing information for our parents and students.
+Please let us know if you plan to attend the session by emailing Wendi Curtis at email@example.com so we can make sure we have enough handouts.

 Scholarships are free money provided by various groups, organizations, businesses or colleges.
 While many students think scholarship money only goes to the top academic students, many scholarships are actually based on major, community service, work experience, financial need, participation in extra-curricular activities, athletics or a combination of these and other factors.
 Students should start applying for scholarships early in their senior year, as many scholarships are processed during the first semester.
 Go to the senior update link for a list of upcoming scholarship deadlines.